fogrape/fogrape.github.io/economics.md

 ### Goals
 #### Design Goals
-* Give everybody opportunities to choose the preferred (economic) life-style:
+Give everybody opportunities to choose the preferred (economic) life-style:
 * going for further educations for
   * an academic pathway
   * acquiring skills for a new career/jobs/changing branches
 * going straight to work and getting shares of business either by owning/co-owning or buying shares of a friends business, the favorite local business or any other business.

-* The goal of Universal Capital Services is not equality in every aspect e.g. not equal wealth and thus not redistribution of wealth.
+> The goal of Universal Capital Services is not equality in every aspect e.g. not equal wealth and thus not redistribution of wealth.

 #### Implementation Goals
-* Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.
+Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.

 ### Experiences with increased Availability of Capital Services
-* Community Reinvestment Act (CRA) in the US: federal regulator rate banks how well they invest into different neighborhoods especially if they invest into low- or mid-income communities.
+#### Community Reinvestment Act (CRA) in the US
+Federal regulator rate banks how well they invest into different neighborhoods especially if they invest into low- or mid-income communities.
 The rating is considered for approval of bank mergers, acquisitions and such.
 (W Kenton, updated 18.8.2020, investopedia.com)
 * "Using recent empirical evidence, I demonstrate that over the last decade CRA has enhanced access to credit for low-income, moderate-income, and minority borrowers at relatively low cost, consistent with the theory that CRA is helping to overcome market failures."
 [Barr](#barr)
 * "CRA loans have a statistically significant positive effect on small business growth" [Rupasingha](#Rupasingha)

-* Micro-credits
+#### Micro-credits
 In Bangladesh and countries in South East Asia positive experiences have been gathered with micro-credits [in work].

 ### Proposals for Implementation
 * lower interest rates by the national bank on money handed out as micro & small credits (the rates likely need to be a couple percentages lower) => more attractive for banks to hand out small credits